 Westmont has been improving every year.
 They just have a new principal .
 Very strong English teachers and good math teachers .
 My kid is a junior has been involved in sports and robotic club.
 Last year school added Mandarin as one of foreign language.
 Westmont has a lot to offer the motivated students.

 Westmont High School is a public high school in Campbell.
 The principal of Westmont High School is Michael Posey, who can be contacted at email@example.com.
-1,688 students go to Westmont High School and identify primarily as Unspecified; Multiracial; and White, non-Hispanic.
+1,688 students attend Westmont High School and identify mostly as Unspecified; Multiracial; and White, non-Hispanic.
 8% of the Westmont High School students have "limited English proficiency."
-22% of the 1,688 students here have subsidized lunches.
+22% of the 1,688 students here get reduced lunch prices.
 The ratio of students to teachers at Westmont High School is 22:1.
 Prospect High School is one of the nearest high schools.

 - Ceramics sculpture